What is “Wilderness”?

 Ask someone what the term “Wilderness” means to them and the definitions will be infinitely variable.
 Some may define wilderness as a space for recreation and adventure, or as an area to find silence in our increasingly loud everyday lives.
 Sadly, some individuals define wilderness as a vast honeypot, teeming with an abundance of natural resources that once extracted will yield a profit to (only) the privileged few.
 What is “Wilderness” to me?
 It’s where I find solitude, inspiration, and space for reflection that allow me to grow both as a person and an artist.
 It is in wilderness that I have experienced both great joy and sadness, and it’s what I seek when I need time to reflect on the many circumstances of one’s life.

 In the spring of 2024, my life took an abrupt turn.
-Within the space of a month, I found myself going through both a divorce and navigating the process of finding a new teaching position.
-During that summer, I found myself taking multiple extended trips into the wilderness.
+Within the space of a month, I found myself going through both a heart-breaking divorce and navigating the process of trying to find a new teaching position.
+During that summer, I sought clarity by taking multiple extended trips into the wilderness.
 On these trips, there where moments of grief as I contemplated life post-divorce, continually finding myself feeling very alone, thinking about how I was going to move forward both personally and professionally.
 Photography was a main focus on these trips but oftentimes, I found myself transfixed once immersed in the wilderness.
 The sounds of a cascading river, the roar of rushing waterfalls, and the softness of wind blowing through old-growth hemlock trees enamored all of my senses, helping to drown out the negative thoughts and feelings of loneliness that I was experiencing prior.
 Wild landscapes helped to show me that while life can be difficult and uncertain at times, you (much like the wilderness) will adapt and overcome any hardships thrown your way.

 “The clearest way into the Universe is through a forest Wilderness”